Allu Arjun

-Allu Arjun (born 8 April 1982) is an Indian actor who works in Telugu films.
-One of the highest paid actors in India, Arjun is also known for his extraordinary dancing skills.
-He is a recipient of several awards including six Filmfare Awards and three Nandi Awards.
+Allu Arjun (born 8 April 1982) is an Indian actor who works in Telugu cinema.
+He is one of the highest-paid actors in Indian cinema and has been featured in Forbes India's Celebrity 100 list since 2014.
+Referred to as the "Icon Star," he is known for his versatility and acclaimed dancing abilities.
+He has appeared in over 21 films and is a recipient of several accolades including a National Film Award, six Filmfare Awards, and three Nandi Awards.

-Allu Arjun made his debut with Gangotri in 2003.
+Allu Arjun made his debut in 2003 with Gangotri.
 He rose to prominence starring in Sukumar's cult classic Arya (2004) for which he earned a Nandi Special Jury Award.
 He consolidated his reputation with the action films Bunny (2005) and Desamuduru (2007).
 In 2008, he starred in the romantic drama Parugu for which he won his first Filmfare Award for Best Actor – Telugu.

-Allu Arjun went on to star in notable films such as Arya 2 (2009), Vedam (2010), Julayi (2012), Race Gurram (2014), S/O Satyamurthy (2015), Rudhramadevi (2015), Sarrainodu (2016), DJ: Duvvada Jagannadham (2017), Ala Vaikunthapurramuloo (2020) and Pushpa: The Rise (2021).
-His performances as a lower-class cable operator in Vedam and as a carefree street smart man in Race Gurram won him two Filmfare Awards for Best Actor – Telugu.
-He also won the Filmfare Award for Best Supporting Actor for his portrayal of prince Gona Ganna Reddy in Rudhramadevi.
-He received high acclaim for his performance in Pushpa: The Rise, which emerged as the highest-grossing Indian film in 2021 and ranks among the highest-grossing Telugu films of all time.
-The film also earned him his fourth Filmfare Award for Best Actor – Telugu.
+Allu Arjun went on to star in successful films such as Arya 2 (2009), Vedam (2010), Julayi (2012), Race Gurram (2014), S/O Satyamurthy (2015), Sarrainodu (2016), DJ: Duvvada Jagannadham (2017) and Ala Vaikunthapurramuloo (2020).
+His performances as a lower-class cable operator in Vedam and as a carefree street smart man in Race Gurram won him two more Filmfare Awards for Best Actor – Telugu.
+He also won the Filmfare Award for Best Supporting Actor in 2015 for his portrayal of prince Gona Ganna Reddy in Rudhramadevi.
+Allu Arjun's highest-grossers subsequently came with the Pushpa franchise which consists of Pushpa: The Rise (2021) and its sequel Pushpa 2: The Rule (2024), the latter of which ranks among the highest-grossing Indian films of all time.
+He received acclaim for his performance in Pushpa: The Rise, which earned him his first National Film Award for Best Actor, and fourth Filmfare Award for Best Actor – Telugu.
+In 2024, he was honoured with the IFFI Special Recognition for Contribution to Bharatiya Cinema Award at the 55th IFFI.

-Allu Arjun endorses a number of brands and products, and is a celebrity brand ambassador for the Pro Kabaddi League and for the streaming service Aha.
+Allu Arjun endorses a wide number of brands and products, and is a celebrity brand ambassador for the Pro Kabaddi League and for the streaming service Aha.

 Early life

-Allu Arjun was born on 8 April 1982 in a Telugu family in Madras (present-day Chennai) to film producer Allu Aravind and Nirmala.
-His paternal grandfather was the noted film comedian Allu Ramalingaiah who appeared in over 1000 films.
-Their native place is Palakollu of West Godavari district, Andhra Pradesh.
-Allu Arjun grew up in Chennai before their family moved to Hyderabad in his 20s.
+Allu Arjun was born on 8 April 1982 in a Telugu family to film producer Allu Aravind and Nirmala in Madras (present-day Chennai).
+His paternal grandfather was the noted film comedian Allu Ramalingaiah, who had appeared in over 1000 films.
+Their native place is Palakollu of the West Godavari district, Andhra Pradesh.

-He is the second of three children.
-His elder brother Venkatesh is a businessman while his younger brother Sirish is an actor.
-His paternal aunt is married to Chiranjeevi.
-His cousins, namely, Ram Charan, Varun Tej, Sai Dharam Tej, and Niharika Konidela are also actors.
+Allu is the second of three children.
+His elder brother, Venkatesh, is a businessman, while his younger brother, Sirish, is also an actor.
+His paternal aunt is Surekha Konidela, the wife of actor Chiranjeevi.
+He is the first cousin of actor Ram Charan.

+Allu grew up in Chennai, Tamil Nadu, before their family moved to Hyderabad in the 1990s.
+He was educated at St. Patrick's School in Chennai.
+He then obtained a degree in Bachelor of Business Administration at MSR College, Hyderabad.